srinipradhu/srinitfcode/README.md

 # srinitfcode

-This script will automate the installation and configuration of MediaWiki on the specified Red Hat Enterprise Linux instance
+This script will use latest providers and install Linux VM using Terrafom Sensetive data we are saving in keyvault for Vm username and password We use remote exec to install and configof media wiki